makccr/wallpapers/readme.md

 4. **Nouns**: Originally I created this category for pictures of people that I found interesting, mainly Audrey Hepburn & Buddha.
 However, I've since expanded the category to include animals and a few other things, so it's just called nouns.
 Anything that is a *noun* get's filed here.

 5. **Tech**: I've added a fifth category for "tech" wallpapers.
 These are mostly some past and current default wallpapers from Windows and OSX releases; but this also includes a set of "retro tech wallpapers" that I designed a while back.
 You can view and access just those images [here](https://photos.google.com/share/AF1QipNcKt7p6gWWk5sHYwj9SuhOHTliwypGEO-CfQCr5y4eI1qesRrH3wFOyIaQ871pGg?key=T1RSejMzUk9yUzBGaEx6LVduSmNNRW8wVnAyb2Rn)

+6. **Cyberpunk**: I have a new category for some cyberpunk style wallpapers.
+It's pretty self-explanatory.

 ## Tech Specs
 All of these images use the JPG format, spelled as ``.jpg``, not ``.jpeg`` for consistency.
 This is just to save on the file size.
 I find that I don't usually notice the difference between a JPG and a PNG or other higher quality image format (in the context of a wallpaper), and JPG files have significantly smaller file size; so I hope you see what I'm getting at.